 In New South Wales, Queensland, the Australian Capital Territory and Western Australia, the reseal is issued as a paper document.
 In Victoria, the reseal is an electronic document that can be accessed online.

 In most States and Territories across Australia, you cannot deal with assets owned by a deceased person in a different State without first obtaining a reseal of the probate grant in that State.

 Example: If someone held most of their assets in Victoria but owned an investment property in New South Wales, the Executor or Administrator might need to apply for a grant in Victoria.
 They would then need to have that grant resealed in New South Wales to deal with the New South Wales property.

-The process of applying for a reseal is similar to applying for a Grant of Probate or Letters of Administration.
+The process of applying for a reseal is similar to applying for a Grant of Probate or Letters of Administration for the deceased's estate.
 The court will require the original grant (or a court-certified copy of the original grant), with an Affidavit in support of the application for a reseal.
 Some States also need a copy of the inventory of assets and liabilities with the original application.

-Once lodged with the court, they will review the application and issue the reseal.
-Processing times for reseal applications are similar to those for new applications for Grants of Probate or Letters of Administration.
+Once lodged with the court, the supreme court will review the application and issue the reseal.
+Processing times for probate reseal applications are similar to those for new applications for Grants of Probate or Letters of Administration.

 Apply for a reseal with Safewill Legal and simplify your journey as an Executor.

 We provide the most affordable fixed fee Probate and Letters of Administration service in Australia, to prevent you from having to navigate the law alone.
 We can help you administer the estate of the deceased, whether the person died with a valid will or not.